DETAILED ACTION

 Claim 12.

-Hwang teaches the controller circuit of claim1,
+As discussed above, Hwang discloses the controller circuit of claim1.

-However, Kang teaches wherein the neural network further comprises a layer clamping a sum formed from at least the first and second signals to a predetermined range (Para [0019] “A neuron generally is a part of a neural network computer system that determines an output based on one or more inputs (that can be weighted), and the neuron can determine this output based on determining the output of an activation function with the possibly-weighted inputs… sigmoid, which produces an output that ranges between 0 and 1” teaches control output rages between 0 to 1 which clearly indicate signal are bounded).
+However, in the same field, analogous art Kang teaches wherein the neural network further comprises a layer clamping a sum formed from at least the first and second signals to a predetermined range (Para [0019] “A neuron generally is a part of a neural network computer system that determines an output based on one or more inputs (that can be weighted), and the neuron can determine this output based on determining the output of an activation function with the possibly-weighted inputs… sigmoid, which produces an output that ranges between 0 and 1” teaches control output rages between 0 to 1 which clearly indicate signal are bounded).

-It would have been obvious for one of ordinary skill in the arts before the effective filing date of the claimed invention to incorporate the limitation(s) above as taught by Kang into the disclosed invention of Hwang.
+It would have been obvious for one of ordinary skill in the arts before the effective filing date of the claimed invention to incorporate the limitations above as taught by Kang into the disclosed invention of Hwang.

 Claim 10 is rejected under 35 U.S.C.
 103 as being unpatentable over Hwang (“Reinforcement learning to adaptive control of nonlinear systems”) in view of Simard (US10671908B2) in view of Kang (US20210264247A1) and further in view of Hendrycks (“Bridging Nonlinearities and Stochastic Regularizers with Gaussian Error Linear Units”).